 There are accidental hand injuries and prolonged hand injuries.
 Accidental injuries are like when you slip and fall and you end up with a sprained or fractured wrist.
 Prolonged injuries are injuries that come from repetitive behavior over long periods of time, such as carpal tunnel syndrome or Arthritis.
 Prolonged injuries are hard to pinpoint a specific time on when the injury started, but to file a claim, you don’t necessarily need a start date.
 Instead, you need to convince them that the injury is work-related and it is getting progressively worse.

 Hand injuries like sprains or broken wrists can be healed with time; however, injuries like Carpal Tunnel Syndrome may require a longer recovery plan that may require surgery and physical therapy.
-Regardless of your diagnosis, you reserve the right to file a workers’ compensation claim and our Workers’ Compensation Attorneys at JML Law, a Professional Law Corporation in Anaheim are committed to ensuring that your claim is treated with the utmost care and respect.
+Regardless of your diagnosis, you reserve the right to file a workers’ compensation claim, and our workers’ compensation attorneys at JML Law, a Professional Law Corporation in Anaheim, are committed to ensuring that your claim is treated with the utmost care and respect.
 We know that workplace injuries can place you out of work, out of pay, and stressed out.
-By letting our professionals handle your claim you are already increasing your success in receiving the fair compensation you deserve.
+By letting our professionals handle your claim, you are already increasing your success in receiving the fair compensation you deserve.
 Call 818-610-8800 or click here to start your workers’ compensation claim journey with us today.

 Every case is unique and needs to be evaluated by our experienced lawyers.
-If you have been injured in a work-related accident, give us a call at 818-610-8800 or send us an email to schedule a free initial consultation.
-There is no risk to meet with us.
-We get paid only if we win your claim.
+If you have been injured in a work-related accident.